Platform screen doors: Turkey

 Platform doors are found on Istanbul Metro lines M5, M7, M8 and M11, all fully driverless.
 Seyrantepe station on line M2 and F1, F3 and F4 also have platform doors.

 United Arab Emirates

 Platform screen doors are installed on all the platforms in the fully automated Dubai Metro, as well as on the Dubai Airport People Mover, Palm Jumeirah Monorail and Dubai Tram (the world's first tram system to feature platform screen doors).

 United Kingdom

-The Jubilee Line Extension project saw platform edge doors installed on its new stations that were underground, and were produced by Westinghouse.
-There are plans to install PEDs in existing London Underground stations along the Bakerloo, Central, Piccadilly, and Waterloo & City lines as part of New Tube for London.
-A provision for installing platform edge doors is found on the Northern line extension stations, but no doors were installed in the stations when they opened in 2021, this is because 1995 stock cannot control platform screen doors in-cab, unlike 1996 stock used on Jubilee Line.
+PEDs were installed on the MAGLEV based Birmingham Airport AirRail Link, opened in 1984, and on the Stansted Airport Transit System, in 1991, and have been installed on the Gatwick Airport shuttle system, Heathrow Airport Terminal 5 airside people-mover shuttle, in 2011, and the Luton airport DART, in 2023.

-PEDs are present on the Gatwick Airport shuttle system, Heathrow Airport Terminal 5 airside people-mover shuttle, Birmingham Airport AirRail Link and Stansted Airport Transit System.
+The London Jubilee Line Extension project saw platform edge doors, produced by Westinghouse, installed on its new underground stations, in 1999.